Main Walk: 25.8 km. Six hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 11 hours.

 Pass a farm gate saying East End, then after 100 metres on the road take an unmarked path to your left opposite another East End sign on a fence, through a rusty metal gate (there is a notice about ‘DEFRA conservation walks’ to the right of the path).
 At an unmarked fork in the path, keep straight ahead.
 The path climbs through woods and you go over a stile in 100 metres.
 Continue uphill, now with a fence on your right, in an open meadow.
 On reaching the North Downs Way in 170 metres (4), you turn left heading towards woodland (Old Warren).

-Hampton Estate to Puttenham (Good Intent) by North Downs Way (1.7 miles, 2.7 kms)
+Hampton Estate to Puttenham (Good Intent) by North Downs Way (2.7 kms)

 Pass through a wooden gate in 90 metres and cross a gravel drive after 210 metres.
 Continue among pine trees with a conifer plantation to your left.
 The sunken path descends gently through Totford Wood between steep banks, and after 480 metres you turn left on to a lane (Totford Lane).